nemanja731/Control-system-for-entering-the-bank/README.md

 <img src="https://static.wixstatic.com/media/e62e09_c2985c5cd99747e990e2ee0fdbfef162~mv2.gif" width="40%" height="40%" align="center"/>

-The control system is simulated using three doors.
+The control system is simulated using a safety doors.
 Each door has a different opening system.
 There are three doors.

 ## First door :door: